Last Updated on December 3, 2022 by Rebecca Lake

 Need some ideas for how an introvert can make money?

 Today, I’m breaking down a list of the worst jobs for introverts and shy people.
-I’ll also share a few of the best jobs for people who struggle in social situations.
+In addition to listing the worst jobs for people with anxiety, I’ll also share a few of the best jobs for people who struggle in social situations.

 Need Some Extra Cash?